-After the public circulation period, all comments received will be considered, and Caltrans will identify a preferred alternative and make the final determination of the project's effect on the environment.
-Under CEQA, if no immitigable significant adverse impacts are identified, Caltrans will prepare a Negative Declaration or Mitigated Negative Declaration.
-Similarly, if Caltrans determines the action does not significantly affect the environment, Caltrans, as assigned by FHWA, will issue a Finding of No Significant Impact in accordance with NEPA.
+After the public circulation period, all comments received were considered, and Caltrans identified the Build Alternative as the preferred alternative.
+Under CEQA, no unmitigable significant adverse impacts were identified; therefore, Caltrans prepared a Mitigated Negative Declaration.
+Similarly, Caltrans determined the action does not significantly affect the environment.
+Therefore, Caltrans, as assigned by FHWA, will issue a Finding of No Significant Impact in accordance with NEPA.